How to Turn Every Chess Game Into Opening Improvements: The Deviation Detection Workflow

 - Appears in more than one game: fix it.
 Recurring patterns are where you bleed the most rating.

-- Appears once, at the board depth you face: add a one-line note, do not over-theorize.
+- Appears once, at the depth you face: add a one-line note, do not over-theorise.
 If it reappears in the next 10 games, upgrade to a full repertoire line.

 - Opponent's rare gambit or offbeat system: skip it unless it showed up because of a systematic choice (for example, your opponents at this rating band regularly play the Englund Gambit).
 Then cover the main refutation only.